vsg-dev/VulkanSceneGraph/docs/Design/HighLevelDesignDecisions.md

 **Source code control:** git hosted on github.

-**Maths :** local GLSL style maths class, inspired by GLSL, GLM and the Vulkan conventions.
+**Maths :** local GLSL style [maths](../../include/vsg/maths/) classes, inspired by GLSL, GLM and the Vulkan conventions.

 **Windowing:** local native Windowing integrated with core VSG library, with ability to use 3rd party Windowing (short term use GLFW to get started quickly.)

 **Vulkan integration:** Aim for coherent naming and granularity as underlying Vulkan API

-* lightweight local C++ wrappers of Vulkan objects, naming and style inspired by Vulkan C API.
+* lightweight [local C++ encapsulation](../../include/vsg/vk) of Vulkan objects, naming and style inspired by Vulkan C API.
 * Provide convenient and robust setup and clean of resources.
 * Standard naming VkFeature -> vsg::Feature in include/vsg/vk/Feature.h
-* Cmd naming VkCmdFeature -> vsg::Feature, subclassed from vsg::Command
+* Cmd naming VkCmdFeature -> vsg::Feature, subclassed from [vsg::Command](../../include/vsg/vk/Command.h)
-* State VkCmdFeature -> vsg::Feature, subclassed from vsg::StateComponent
+* State VkCmdFeature -> vsg::Feature, subclassed from vsg::StateComponent and aggregated within a [vsg::StateGroup](../../include/vsg/nodes/StateGroup.h) node.

 **Single library:** all core, maths, nodes, utilities, vulkan and viewer provided in libvsg library, can be either be used as static or dynamic library.